 - How much is healthcare in the UAE?

-- How to register for healthcare in the UAE as an expat
+- How can expats register for healthcare in the UAE?

 - Private healthcare in the UAE

 - Healthcare facilities in the UAE

 - COVID-19 in the UAE